|

 put to death.

-8. If any one steal cattle or sheep, or an ass, or a pig or a
+one steal cattle or sheep, an ass, a

 thief shall king he shall